Four Brewing Methods for White Tea

 Suitable for: Silver Needle and White Peony.

-Water: Cold boiled water or mineral water.
+Water: Cold boiled water or water.

 Amount of Tea: 1-3g, less than when using hot water.